twak/winsyn/README.md

 # running on a cluster.

 I deploy on our [ibex](https://www.hpc.kaust.edu.sa/ibex)/slurm cluster to render large datasets.
-I use the [nytimes](https://github.com/nytimes/rd-blender-docker?tab=readme-ov-file#331) Blender docker image built as singularity container ([sif file]()) and a job script similar to the below.
-Note the fixed locations for the resources and output folders, specified in the `config.py` file. `output_dataset` is the output dataset name.
+I use the [nytimes](https://github.com/nytimes/rd-blender-docker?tab=readme-ov-file#331) Blender docker image built as singularity container ([singularity definition file](https://github.com/twak/winsyn/blob/main/import/Singularity.def)) and a job script similar to the below.
 On ibex I rendered on the p100 and v100 nodes, and run about 10 machines to render 2k images overnight.

 with a `run.sh` script:
 ```
 echo "Welcome to Windows"
 outdir="/ibex/wherever/you/want/output_dataset"
 mkdir -p $outdir
-style=""rgb;labels"
+style="rgb;labels"

 while : # "robustness"
 do